typesafe-training/conductr-ansible/README.md

 These plays and playbooks provision [Typesafe ConductR](https://conductr.typesafe.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).

 Use create-network-ec2.yml to setup a new VPC and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
-The playbook outputs a vars file for use with the build-cluster-ec.yml.
+The playbook outputs a vars file for use with the bbuild-training-cluster.yml.

-The playbook build-cluster-ec2.yml launches three instances across two availability zones.
+The playbook bbuild-training-cluster.yml launches two instances across two availability zones.
 ConductR is installed on all instances and configured to form a cluster.
 The nodes are registered with a load balancer.
 This playbook can be used with new or existing VPCs.

 ## Prerequisites